Are You Thinking About Homeschooling in Indiana?

 The IAHE hosts the largest discussion group for Indiana’s homeschool families on Facebook.
 We’re also on Instagram, Pinterest, and YouTube.
 Join the conversation!

 The IAHE’s website is FULL of free content and articles to help you get started homeschooling in Indiana.
 Visit our Homeschool 101 Library to find more!
 Visit the IAHE Shop for resources to help you get started.
-Purchase a copy of our book Home Education in Indiana, now available in digital format as well as print!
+Purchase a copy of our book Home Education in Indiana, now available in digital format!
 Also, be encouraged and equipped from home with sessions from past IAHE Conventions.

 We are not attorneys, so the IAHE does NOT give legal advice.
 If there are extenuating circumstances, it may be advisable for a family to report with the IDOE.
 We recommend that you contact the Home School Legal Defense Association (HSLDA) for legal advice.